 Noteworthy Ladies to Strut the Catwalk for a Cause at the Fashions with Flair Fashion Show

-On September 21st, the Clearwater Community Volunteers will hold their 16th annual Fashion with Flair Fashion Show at the Historic Fort Harrison in downtown Clearwater.
-All funds raised will benefit the Pinellas County Sheriff’s Police Alethic League.
+/EIN News/ -- CLEARWATER, Fla., Sept.
+12, 2019 (GLOBE NEWSWIRE) -- On 21 September 2019 the Clearwater Community Volunteers will host their 16th annual Fashions with Flair Fashion Show in the auditorium of the historic Fort Harrison in downtown Clearwater.
+The event starts at 12PM and tickets are $50.
+All funds raised will benefit the Lealman Police Alethic League.

-CLEARWATER, FLORIDA, US, September 5, 2019 /EINPresswire.com/ -- On 21 September 2019, the Clearwater Community Volunteers will host their 16th Annual Fashions with Flair Fashion Show in the auditorium of the historic Fort Harrison in downtown Clearwater.
-The event starts at 12pm and tickets are $50.
-All funds raised will benefit the Pinellas County Sheriff’s Police Alethic League.
-The show will feature fashions from Pippa Pelure Fashion Boutique.
+The show will featuring fashions from Pippa Pelure fashion boutique.
+The show is a charitable event which has raised nearly 200,000 dollars to the benefit of local children’s charities such as the Boys and Girls Club; the Children’s Home Network; Pinellas PAL and Winter Wonderland.
+Tickets can be purchased directly from the Clearwater Community Volunteers.

 Modeling the fashions are women of note in the Tampa Bay social and philanthropic scene.
-Models this year include: Margaret Word-Burnside, of Tampa Bay Magazine; Joann Lentino, Pinellas County School Board member; Carolyn Secor, local attorney; Kathleen Peters, Pinellas County Commissioner; and Kendall Kirkham, co-host of “Great Day Live” on WTSP-TV.
+Models this year include: Margaret Word-Burnside, of Tampa Bay Magazine; Pinellas County School Board member, Joann Lentino; local attorney, Carolyn Secor; Kathleen Peters, Pinellas County Commissioner; and Kendall Kirkham, co-host of “Great Day Live” on WTSP-TV have graced the runway to the delight of attendees.

-“The PAL Center sits in a rough neighborhood of Pinellas County – there are no playgrounds and nowhere safe for kids to go after school,” said Joanie Sigal, chair of the event.
-“PAL provides a place for kids to improve their academics, learn sports and get a hot meal if they need one.
-It is an honor to help them.”
+“There are some very needy children in Pinellas County and this event is all about supporting groups, such as PAL (Police Athletic League) that help these kids on an ongoing basis.” said Joanie Sigal, Chair of the Event.
+“And a fashion show is such a fun way to raise money for charity!”

-“This is one of the biggest silent auctions in Tampa Bay with many unique items you won’t find anywhere else”, said Daniela Nessen, deputy chairwoman of the event.
-“There is something for everyone.”
+Included in the admission price is a delicious lunch prepared by the award winning Fort Harrison chefs.
+300 people from around the greater Tampa Bay area are expected to attend.

-Over the past 15 years, the luncheon has raised some $200,000 to benefit local children’s charities such as the Boys and Girls Club; the Children’s Home Network; Pinellas PAL and Winter Wonderland.
-Tickets can be purchased directly from the Clearwater Community Volunteers at www.clearwatercommunityvolunteers.org.
+“This is one of the biggest silent auctions in Tampa Bay with many unique items you won’t find anywhere else”, said Daniela Nessen, Deputy Chair of the Event.
+“There is something for everyone!”

 To find out how you can get your own tickets for the Fashions with Flair Fashion Show, please call (727) 316-5309 or email ccvcenter@ccvfl.org.